 PSYC 473 - Research Methods III: Developmental Lab (4)

 Standard laboratory and field procedures, research design and the analysis and interpretation of data from developmental psychology are presented.
 Lecture and laboratory.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: PSYC 320 and at least one course from PSYC 331, PSYC 332, PSYC 335, PSYC 339 or equivalent.